83.28 million

 By following these steps, you can smoothly navigate the application process for a Germany work visa.
 Remember that it’s important to submit accurate and complete documents to avoid delays or complications.
 Once your visa is issued, you can begin your new life and career in Germany.

-FAQ about Germany Work Visa
+FAQ about Germany Citizenship

 1. How long does it take to process a work visa for Germany?